 This scenario describes a Job which uses:

-the tFixedFlowInput component to generate the address data to be analyzed,
+the tFixedFlowInput component to generate the email addresses to be analyzed,

-the tBatchAddressRowCloud component to parse, standardize and format the addresses in the Cloud through the Address Validation API,
+the tverifyEmail component to format the email addresses through Talend email API,

-the tFileOutputExcel component to output the correct formatted addresses in an .xls file.
+the tFileOutputExcel component to output the formatted addresses in an .xls file.

-Drop the following components from the Palette onto the design workspace: tFixedFlowInput, tBatchAddressRowCloud and tFileOutputExcel.
+Drop the following components from the Palette onto the design workspace: tFixedFlowInput, tVerifyEmail and tFileOutputExcel.

 Connect the three components together using the Main links.

 Double-click tFixedFlowInput to open its Basic settings view in the Component tab.